Skip to main content

 Living with - Schizophrenia

 Most people with schizophrenia make a recovery.
-Many will have recurring symptoms from time to time.
+Many will have symptoms that return from time to time.
 This is called a relapse.

-With support and treatment, you may be able to manage your condition so it does not have a big impact on your life.
+With support and treatment, you may be able to manage schizophrenia so it does not have a big impact on your life.

-Caring for your own health can also make treating your condition easier.
+Caring for your own health can also make treating schizophrenia easier.
 It can also help reduce anxiety, depression and fatigue.
 This can help you have a better quality of life and be more active and independent.

 Self-care includes: